edgar-gip/hyp-test/README.md

 *   `--bh-exhaustive` \
     `--bh-online`

-    Use exhaustive set generation or online strategy for the Bergmann-Hommel test (default is **online**).
+    Uses exhaustive set generation or online strategy for the Bergmann-Hommel test (default is **online**).

 *   `--bh-perl` \
     `--bh-xs`

-    Use the Perl or XS code for exhaustive set generation for the Bergmann-Hommel test (default is **XS**).
+    Uses the Perl or XS code for exhaustive set generation for the Bergmann-Hommel test (default is **XS**).

 *   `--named` \